 Hatchet Creek Falls

-Starting from Redding, the first waterfall hike we stopped at was Hatchet Creek Falls.
-This was our favorite to play in mostly because we got there early so we had the place all to ourselves for an hour.
-By the time we left, there were quite a few people there.
+The trailhead to Hatchet Creek Falls is about one hour west of Redding.
 From Highway 299, turn left on Big Bend Road and one mile down the road you will see a big dirt pull out right before the bridge.
 Park here and follow the trail on the right side of the parking lot.
 This trail will only take you about ten minutes to reach the falls but is a little more difficult than the other waterfall trails as it does require climbing over and ducking under some fallen trees.

 On a side note: If you are looking for a nice rock climbing crag on your way to the falls from Redding, stop by Burney Limestone.
 We enjoyed spending the morning climbing here before going to explore Hatchet Falls.

 This waterfall is located in McArthur-Burney Falls State Park.
 You do have to pay $8 per vehicle to enter the park.
 Instead, we just camped at this gorgeous campground ($35/night).
 The trail to the overlook for the falls is very short (1 minute), but I recommend walking the paved trail to the bottom of the falls to feel the significant drop in temperature and the cool mist coming off the falls.
 You can continue on this trail and do the one-mile loop around the waterfall.

 We parked at Fowlers Campground (I wish we had camped here because this campground is beautiful and only $15/night) and started on the paved trail from the campground and headed east.
 At the east end of the campground, the trail turns from paved to dirt.
 Follow the dirt trail for about fifteen minutes to get to the middle falls.

 Hedge Creek Falls

-We stopped at this falls on a previous road trip (2012), but still recommend this hike if you are in the area.
+We first discovered these falls on a previous road trip in 2012.
 It’s a very short hike to the falls and great for smaller children as the pools are easy to access.
-Make sure you fill your water bottles at the water fountain at the start of the trail.
-The water here is so delicious!
-I like that you can walk behind this waterfall.
+The kids loved that you can walk behind this waterfall.
 If you feel more adventurous, you can also check out Mossbrae Falls in Dunsmuir, however it may be permanently closed now.